Bram1903/MinecraftPlayerCrasher/README.md

 - `/crash (player) [Method]`

 > **Note:** The method parameter is optional.
-If no method is provided, the plugin will use the default method, which is
+If no method is provided, the plugin will use the most appropriate method
-> explosion.
+> based on the player's version.

 **Methods:**